Josh2035/Studio5000Servo/README.md

 ## Studio 5000

 ### Main Code
+To summarize the code we are using an equal to sequencing technique.
+This will wait until the servo has reached a certain position, wait 5 seconds and then set the sequence equal to one above the previous step.
+Hence the EQ and MOVE commands.
+We then update the parameter in the MAM (Motion Axis Move) command to have a different destination.
+Here we have 5 different sequences that oscillate.
 <img src="images/CodePg1.png" alt="Logo" width="1000" height="1000">
 <img src="images/CodePg2.png" alt="Logo" width="1000" height="1000">
 <img src="images/CodePg3.png" alt="Logo" width="1000" height="400">